 Collecting evidence to support your complaint

-If the noise continues, it is usually necessary for the Council to arrange noise monitoring to collect additional evidence to support the evidence you have already provided.
+If the noise continues, please contact us immediately.
+It is usually necessary for us to arrange noise monitoring to collect additional evidence to support the evidence you have already provided.

 To arrange further noise monitoring it is likely that we will need to come into your property and access your living areas.
 We will either install noise monitoring equipment, which you can use to record noise when it is happening.
 Alternatively, we can arrange to be there to witness the noise in your home.